AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 ---
 title: Managing viewer presets
-description: How to create and manage viewer presets
+description: How to create and manage viewer presets in Dynamic Media.
 ---

 # Managing Viewer Presets{#managing-viewer-presets}